gitter-badger/skeleton-1/help.md

 title: Help
 ---

-Skeleton was developed to give DMS users an effective foundation for building DMS themes.
+Skeleton was created to give DMS users an effective foundation for building DMS themes.
 Due to Skeletons simplicity, it allows for quick and efficient theming.

 ### Getting Started